whitneyburton/portfolios/students/1511/erinna-chen/20160122-erinna-chen-m1.markdown

 I have paired with Adam on a few small exercises throughout the module.
 At this point, he seems to be pretty comfortable programming in Ruby.
 He communicates very clearly and is a friendly person to be around.
 I expect quality products from him as he gets more experienced.

 ##### Feedback for Matt Pindell:
 I have enjoyed having Matt in my cohort.
-He is a friendly and enthusiastic student
+He keeps the attitude in the room very positive.
+He communicates logically and clearly and is humourous.
+He is still working on becoming fluent in Ruby.
+In my limited pairings with him, he enthusiastically asks questions and seeks information.
+As long as he maintains a positive attitude and willingness to learn, I think he will develop into a good programmer.

 ##### Feedback for Ali Andersen:
+I worked with Ali on the Black Thursday project.
+He is clearly a smart and hard working individual.
+His strength lies in his ability to recognize patterns and this will definitely help him as he progresses through his programming career.
+While I appreciate his tenacity to move forward, I think he would benefit from slowing down and also, taking a bottom-up approach rather than seeing things from the top-down perspective that he is used to.
+I really enjoyed working with Ali.
+He communicates clearly and is considerate and patient in times of struggle.

 ##### Feedback for Aaron Greenspan:
 I am basically a huge fan-girl of Aaron's: I have sat in on his computability theory club meetings and his student-led session on the halting problem.
 It is clear that Aaron has a love for mathematics, and his enthusiasm is contagious.
 I think his greatest strength is his ability to translate mathematical constructs into language that is more accessible to Turing students, i.e. Ruby programs.
 I would like to see him help students become more comfortable with taking math problems and translating them into Ruby or some other programming language... and this may involve some "curriculum development" where he breaks a problem, e.g. linear regression, into several iterations as we would see in a module project.
 The challenge for him would then be figuring out how to balance the time between his own learning and facilitating the learning of others.

+##### Feedback for Nate Venn:
+I have paired with Nate throughout the module and he has made strong progress from where he started.
+I have a ton of respect for his positive attitude even when constantly faced with the struggle of learning new things.
+Other than working through more code, I think Nate would benefit from spending time getting familiar with his programming environment and developing his typing ability.

 ### Playing a Part

-* I ran a student-led workshop on recursion
+* Ran a student-led workshop on recursion
-* I load/unload the dishwashers on a daily basis
+* Load/unload the dishwashers all day long...
-* I attended meetings of the Joan Clarke Society
+* Attended meetings of the Joan Clarke Society
-* I organized the 1511 Powerball pool
+* Organized the 1511 Powerball pool
-* I assisted with teaching a class on HTML at DSST College View Middle School on Field day
+* Assisted with teaching a class on HTML at DSST College View Middle School on Field day
-* I took notes on the whiteboard during Group Retro
+* Took notes on the whiteboard during Group Retro
-* I attended 3 meetings of the Computability Theory club
+* Attended 4 meetings of the Computability Theory club
-* I assisted other students when I could
+* Assisted other students when I could
 * Towards the end of the module, I tried to send pull requests when I found errors or areas for clarity in the Turing assignments

 ## Looking forward
 ### Reflections on Module 1
 While Ruby is a new language for me,

 ### Feedback for Turing
+I am impressed by all the progress that has been made over the last six weeks.
+Looking back, I think the thing I would benefit from most would be a short (guided) retrospective after projects.
+I envision it being something like a revisit of the goals of the project, which are expressed on the spec but rarely looked at during the project, and some writing on what was learned over the course of the project and if this learning aligned with the goals that were pre-set externally.

 ### Goals

+## Review

+### Notes

+### Outcome